nushell/nushell.github.io/lang-guide/lang-guide.md

 ### Block

-What it is: A syntatic form used by some Nushell keywords.
+What it is: A syntactic. form used by some Nushell keywords.

 A block is any Nushell code enclosed in curly braces: '{', '}' but only when used in some specific Nushell constructs.
 In other cases